libavg/libavg/sphinxdoc/player.rst

             :py:const:`False` if not.
             May only be called after :py:meth:`play()` has been called.

+        .. py:method:: keepWindowOpen()

+            Tells the player to keep the playback window open after :py:meth:`play()` has returned.
+This makes it possible to reuse the window with another scene and :py:meth:`play()` call.
+It is used by the tests to keep flickering to a minimum and increase speed.

         .. py:method:: loadCanvasFile(filename) -> OffscreenCanvas

             Loads the canvas file specified in filename and adds it to the